WHY BEER FOR WOMEN?

 COCONUT FLOWER BEER VS. COCONUT FLOWER BEER FOR WOMEN

 While the R&D activities were ongoing for Coconut Flower Drops and Coconut Flower Wine, one day Vaani said, “Let’s create Coconut Flower Beer.”
-So we both decided to take up various beer brewing lessons.
-We built a network among brewers and developed valuable friendships.
-We carried out R&D on our beer, collaborating with a head brewer with extensive expertise.
+So Keeran and Vaani both decided to take up various beer brewing lessons.
+They built a network among brewers and developed valuable friendships.
+They carried out R&D on beer collaborating with their head brewer, Paul who has extensive expertise in beer brewing.
 And one evening, after working on this project for nearly seven months on the basis of the name Coconut Flower Beer, out of blue, Vaani said, "Let's call our beer ‘Coconut Flower Beer For Women’ and we could encourage both men and women to try our beer.”

 She added, "You know, when I was 19, my uncle was having a beer and I decided to taste it.
 After trying it, I told my uncle I didn't like the taste.
 The next day, my aunt called me into a room and asked me, did I taste beer?
 I said yes and before I even finished my sentence, she slapped me hard.
 I still remember the whole episode.
 My family members don't raise their hands, but for the first time I was struck by my aunt, despite saying I didn’t like it.
 I panicked, cried and I was very confused, because my brother had also tasted beer, it was fine for him but not for me, because I’m a woman.
 I want to change this stigma because the perception still remains.
 Let’s change it together!
 Let’s start our journey in Britain and move forward to other countries!
 People will understand what we're trying to achieve if we explain well.
 There are many gender specific products, for example, separate perfumes for women and men, so why not beer for women with a positive intention?
 We could encourage women to try our beer as well as encourage men to show solidarity.”

-Our chat continued for more than six hours, while we exchanged various experiences and views.
-We finished our conversation by agreeing on the label name 'Coconut Flower Beer For Women'.
+Their chat continued for hours, while they exchanged various experiences and views.
+Keeran and Vaani, finished their conversation by agreeing on the label name with a slogan 'Coconut Flower Beer For Women'.
+Vaani and Keeran are the founders of Neitiv.
+To learn about Neitiv and its ethos, click here.

 OUR BEER IS GENDER NEUTRAL BUT OUR PURPOSE HAS GENDER